Stephen de Vere: Biography

 In December 1854 he was returned to Westminster unopposed as the Member of Parliament for County Limerick, holding the seat until he chose to step down at the general election of 1859.
 Broadly Whig or Liberal in allegiance, with other MPs loosely aligned in the Commons as the Independent Irish Party, he took the pledge of the Tenant Right League to maintain an independent opposition, and not accept government office or favour, until legislation was secured giving statutory authority across Ireland to tenant right--the "Ulster Custom".

 In the 1860s and 1870s he was agent for the family estate and fulfilled the traditional role of the gentry at sessions, assizes, and meetings of boards of guardians.
 He was made High Sheriff of County Limerick in 1870.
-He welcomed Gladstone's Land Act of 1881, but did not follow the Liberal leader in embracing the cause of Irish Home Rule.
+He welcomed Gladstone's Land Law (Ireland) Act 1881, but did not follow the Liberal leader in embracing the cause of Irish Home Rule.

 Stephen Edward became 4th Baronet De Vere of Curragh in 1880 when his oldest brother, Vere Edmond, the 3rd Baronet, died with no male heir.
 With the title, Stephen inherited the Curraghchase Forest Park estate, in County Limerick.
 Before becoming the 4th Baronet, Stephen had built a smaller house in the 1850s on Foynes Island in the River Shannon, adjacent to the port town of Foynes, less than 20 km from Curraghchase.
 There he wrote poems, political pamphlets and translated several editions of the works of Horace, considered by some as the best English translation of Horace's verses.

 He built a Gothic church in Foynes, and is buried beside it.
 On his death in 1904 the baronetcy became extinct.
 He never married and his estate, together with that of his unmarried brother Aubrey, went to their nephew Aubrey Vere O'Brien, while the Foynes Island farm went to their other nephew, Robert Vere O'Brien.